FedyCCodes/TripleDES/README.md

 // prints 123456ABCD132536
 ```

-- *Note: All the data above is represented as hexademical strings.*
+- *Note: All the data above is represented as hexadecimal strings.*

 Using the encrypting and decrypting functions will also print all the rounds that are being produced as the rounds are being accomplished and separately for every key that is being used.